 The continued significance of the South China Sea Arbital award’ depends almost entirely on the U.S. government’s reaction.

-While substantial ink has been spilled (and continues to be spilled) over Russia’s de facto annexation of Crimea and
+While substantial ink has been spilled (and continues to be spilled) over Russia’s de facto annexation of Crimea and South Ossetia, comparatively little attention has been paid to the Russia’s attempted expansion in the Arctic Ocean.
+In 2007, Russia

 The United States may need to support the Philippines’ legal rights in some ways other than simply launching more aggressive freedom of navigation operations or continuing its diplomatic “shamefare” campaign.
 This post considers the legal basis for one rarely discussed option: the use of targeted economic sanctions.